loide/dns-over-tls/README.md

 ## Known issues
 - Only deployed in Mac OS Mojave.

-## TODO
+## ToDo
 * Write and execute more tests.
 * Implement support to IPv6
 * Check if the input actually is a DNS query and reject if it isn't.
 * Suppor multiples backends and provide some fault tolerance by using the next if one doesn't answer or fail.
 * Implement caching
-* generate and use a proper TLS cert for the handshake
+* Generate and use a proper TLS cert for the handshake
+* Save logs to capture the performance